Dorian Awards: History

 The first Dorian Awards, for the 2009's best in both film and TV, were announced in January 2010 (nominees were revealed the previous month).
 GALECA's Dorian Award film and TV nominees and winners for 2010 productions were announced in January 2011.
 Following suit, 2011's Dorian Award nominees and ultimate honorees were revealed in January 2012.
 The Dorian nominees and winners for 2012 productions were announced in January 2013, and so on.

+In 2018, the group separated its film and TV awards' timelines, with Dorian movie award winners revealed each February and TV honors in August.

 In 2019, GALECA joined forces with the African-American Film Critics Association, Latino Entertainment Journalists Association (LEJA), the entertainment and features arm of the Asian American Journalists Association, the Online Association of Female Film Critics, and Time's Up Entertainment's CRITICAL initiative to form Critics Groups for Equality in Media (CGEM), to promote diversity in journalism.
 Time's Up, enmeshed in controversy, eventually dropped out of the alliance ahead of ceasing its programs in January 2023.

-Due to COVID 19 pandemic's effects on the film business, for its 2021 film awards, GALECA adjusted its window of eligibility to movies released in 2020 and the first two months of 2021.
+Due to COVID-19 pandemic's effects on the film business, for its 2021 film awards, GALECA adjusted its window of eligibility to movies released in 2020 and the first two months of 2021.
 The 2022 Dorian film awards considered movies released in the remaining months of 2021.
-In that two-year period, award contenders vied for "Best Film" rather than "Film of the Year," which the group restored 2023.
+In that two-year period, award contenders vied for "Best Film" rather than "Film of the Year," which the group restored in 2023.

+Also in 2023, GALECA introduced the Crimson Honors, a college journalism contest for aspiring film and TV critics, focused on elevating female and nonbinary students of color in the LGBTQ community.
+The critics' reviews aggregate Rotten Tomatoes provided scholarship funds to three winners.
+GALECA broadened the contest's eligibility to LGBTQ students in general for its 2025 scholarship, with the organization this time providing prize funds itself.

+Theater Wing

+In 2023, GALECA launched the Dorian Theater Awards, voted upon by members in the group who regularly critique, report on or assign coverage of Broadway and Off-Broadway stage productions.
+The contingent named honorees and two finalists per category that first year, and moved to first announcing nominees and then winners in 2024.

+In 2025, GALECA's theater wing counted over 40 members, including Naveen Kumar of The Washington Post, HuffPost's Curtis Wong, Abbey White of The Hollywood Reporter, and Michael Schulman of The New Yorker.

+Winners

+The below lists of film, TV and Broadway/Off-Broadway Dorian winners over the years do not include all the nominees or finalists in each category.